CalebUmass/static-web-showing/trench-book-reader/README.md

 **Key Features:**

-* 📚 A NestJS backend for serving book and image metadata
+* A NestJS backend for serving book and image metadata
-* ⚙️ Modern JavaScript frontend with gesture support and interactive navigation
+* JavaScript frontend with gesture support and interactive navigation
-* 📱 Mobile and desktop viewing compatibility
+* Mobile and desktop viewing compatibility
-* 🚀 Easy configuration and deployment
+* Easy configuration and deployment

 ---

-## Getting Started
+## Getting Started (local testing - to use on poggiocivitate.net see broad README.md)

 ### 1. Install Dependencies